AlexanderDotH/MonitorLights/README.md

 - OS: Windows (tested on Windows 11)
 - Monitors: At least 1 (preferably 3+ to truly commit to the bit)

-~ This is a project for my Girl ❤️
+~ This is a project for my girl ❤️